c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

 # update to my crude design 06-26-2024

+# THIS DESIGN *CAN NOT* ENCODE A STRING LONGER THAN 111 CHARACTERS INSIDE OF THE QR CODE

 # encrypted version in motion to protect the QR code with encryption

 # https://bitnft.io/ordinals/v1/inscriptions/47be72ca30bab767f48b6b8ab0890712d2c385ea31ec4db6c0d03022b4477ce5i0/content